ejimeneztejero/PSDM/README.md

 HPC is implemented and paralelized with the number of shotgathers.

 > [!IMPORTANT]
-> Field data pre-processing and final PSDM image post-processing must be performed by the user using external tools (e.g., Seismic Unix).
+> Field data pre-processing and final PSDM image post-processing must be performed by the user using external tools.

 ## Prerequisites